-Breastmilk is the first food nature intended humans to consume because it contains the perfect mix of vitamins, protein, and fat that babies need to thrive in the first months of their lives.
+Breastmilk is the first food nature intended humans to consume because it contains the perfect mix of vitamins, protein, and fat babies need to thrive in the first months of their lives.
 It also contains vital antibodies, so they can fight off any viruses and bacteria.
-And the best part is the benefits of breastmilk continue well into adulthood.
+An added bonus – the benefits of breastmilk continue well into adulthood.

-When babies are fed breastmilk exclusively for at least six months:
+When babies are breastfed exclusively for at least six months:

 - They’re less likely to develop ear infections, diarrhea, allergies, and respiratory illnesses.

 - It reduces their risk of developing chronic conditions like type 2 diabetes, childhood and adult obesity, celiac disease, and Crohn’s disease.

 - It lowers their risk of Sudden Infant Death Syndrome (SIDS) by 50%.

 - It lowers their risk of childhood cancers like leukemia, and breast cancer as they age.

 Breastfeeding is also incredibly beneficial in the short- and long-term for mothers.
 When women breastfeed:

 - It lowers their risk of type 2 diabetes, postmenopausal osteoporosis, and premenopausal breast and ovarian cancer.